-Short-Term Investments - The Company's short-term investments consist of time deposits (\$90 million as of June 30, 2018).
-These investments are considered level 2 investments and are valued at amortized cost, which approximates fair value.
+Short-Term Investments - The Company's short-term investments consist of time deposits (\$90 million as of September 30, 2018).
+These investments are considered Level 2 investments and are valued at amortized cost, which approximates fair value.
 All short-term investments have a maturity of less than one year and are classified as held-to-maturity.
-There were no transfers out of Level 2 during the six months ended June 30, 2018.
+There were no transfers out of Level 2 during the nine months ended September 30, 2018.

 Fair Value of Financial Instruments - The fair value of our short- and long-term debt was estimated using a market value price model, which utilizes applicable U.S. Treasury rates along with current market quotes on comparable debt securities.
 All of the inputs used to determine the fair market value of the Corporation's long-term debt are Level 2 inputs and obtained from an independent source.
-At June 30, 2018, the fair value of total debt was \$22.7 billion, approximately \$0.1 billion less than the carrying value.
+At September 30, 2018, the fair value of total debt was \$22.2 billion, approximately \$0.2 billion less than the carrying value.
 At December 31, 2017, the fair value of total debt was \$18.2 billion, approximately \$1.3 billion more than the carrying value.
 The fair value of the Corporation's debt is a measure of its current value under present market conditions.
-It does not impact the financial statements under current accounting rules.
-At June 30, 2018, and December 31, 2017, approximately \$0 and \$155 million, respectively of debt securities contained call provisions that allow us to retire the debt instruments prior to final maturity, with the payment of fixed call premiums, or in certain cases, at par.
+At September 30, 2018, and December 31, 2017, approximately \$0 and \$155 million, respectively of debt securities contained call provisions that allow us to retire the debt instruments prior to final maturity, at par, without the payment of fixed call premiums.
 The fair value of our cash equivalents approximates their carrying value due to the short-term maturities of these instruments.